-In this article, we proposed a new class of specification tests for generalized propensity score models based on a novel double-projected weight functions.
-We have shown that the use of double projections helps ameliorate the \textquotedblleft curse of dimensionality\textquotedblright\ and avoids the complications associated with \textquotedblleft parameter estimation uncertainty\textquotedblright\ commonly encounter in specification testing with moderate or high-dimensional covariates.
-We have also shown that our proposed test statistics can be written in closed-form, and that one can use an easy-to-implement multiplier bootstrap procedure to compute critical values as accurately as desired.
-The simulation results and the empirical application highlight that our proposed tests can serve as a valuable diagnostic tool in the context of multivalued treatment effects.
+In this article, we proposed a new class of specification tests for GPS models based on novel double-projected weight functions.
+We have shown that using double projections helps ameliorate the ``curse of dimensionality'' and avoids the complications associated with ``parameter estimation uncertainty'' commonly encountered in specification testing.
+We have shown that our proposed test statistics can be written in closed form, and that one can use an easy-to-implement multiplier bootstrap procedure to compute critical values as accurately as desired.
+We have also extended our double-projection proposal to test parametric multiple-index or semiparametric single-index GPS.
+The simulation results (in Appendix B) and the empirical application highlight that our proposed tests can serve as a valuable diagnostic tool in the context of multi-valued treatment effects.

-Although we focused on the generalized propensity score models, we note that our proposed methodology can be readily used in other contexts, too.
-For instance, one can use our double-projection procedure to test if a given parametric regression model is correctly specified, i.e., to test

-where $m(X)=\mathbb{E}\left[ Y|X\right] $ is the true regression function, and $f(X,\theta)$ is a parametric specification for $m(X)$.
-We also anticipate that one can extend our proposal to test whether a putative (nonlinear) quantile or distribution regression are correctly specified; see, e.g., \cite{Rothe2013a} and \cite{Escanciano2014a}.
-We leave a detailed analysis of this extension for future research.